The Present Day

 "I would invite people to come and take a look and see the atmosphere of a true old fashioned family show, dispelling the 'Horsey People' ideas.
 We are all here to have fun."

-Dorothy Thompson (Hon.
-Flower Show Secretary) is enthusiastic about her role:
+Dorothy Thompson (former Hon.
+Flower Show Secretary) was enthusiastic about her role:

 “All of us in the Flower tent are very interested in it.
 I love it, I absolutely adore it!
 I see people I don’t see every day.
 I love it when people come round with their things, we have a chat.
 I like the atmosphere, everyone meets and comes to have a look at the things and thinks ‘Ooo, my stuff is better than that!’.
 I keep the aisles wide (so people can chat).